feministy/ember-cli-mirage/docs/v0.3.x/quickstart.md

 $ ember g mirage-factory author
 ```

-and add some properties to it:
+Mirage also includes the Faker.js library.
+Let's use this in the Factory and add some properties to it:

 ```js
 // mirage/factories/author.js